-TRS permits the normal annual allotment of sick leave and personal leave days to be reported for service credit.
-However, anytime additional days over and above the normal annual allotment are granted to a member, the employer must determine if the member could potentially use all the days already on record plus the additional days that were granted.
+TRS permits the normal annual allotment of sick leave and business, personal and all other nonvacation leave days that are available for use as sick leave to be reported for service credit.
+However, any time additional days over and above the normal annual allotment are granted to a member, the employer must determine if the member could potentially use all the days already on record plus the additional days that were granted.
 The Illinois Administrative Code Section 1650.350 specifies how to apply the following three-step formula.

-- 1. As of the date additional sick leave is granted, determine how many paid days remain before termination or retirement. - 2.
+- 1. As of the date additional sick leave is granted, determine how many paid days remain before the member's termination or retirement. - 2.
 Subtract the number of sick leave days already on the member's record. - 3.
 The difference is the maximum number of days that could be granted and considered available for use.

 Any extra sick leave days granted in addition to the normal annual allotment are subject to the three-step formula described above.
 If the district adds granted sick leave days to a member's record at the end of the member's final year of service, TRS will not recognize the granted days as available for use.
 If the district adds granted sick leave days to a member's record at the end of the next-to-last year, these may or may not be considered as available for use, depending on the number of sick leave days already on the member's record.
 Any sick leave days that meet the available for use test and remain unused and uncompensated at termination must be reported to TRS for service credit.
 Any granted days that do not meet the available for use test cannot be reported to TRS.
-Please note that any days the member actually uses prior to retirement or termination must be subtracted from the member's sick leave record.
+Please note: Any days the member actually uses prior to retirement or termination must be subtracted from the member's sick leave record.